-Imagine a world where every online shopper who visited your e-commerce website put a bunch of items in their care, and then they wait for a complete checkout.
+Imagine a world where every online shopper who visited your eCommerce Sales Funnel website puts a bunch of items in their care, and then they wait for a complete checkout.
 The reality is, however, that only 3% of e-commerce website visits actually translate into purchases.
-Smart Insights reveal that among the total number of visitors to your site, less than half reach a product page, just about 15% will include a product to their cart, and only over 3% of them will make the purchase.
+Smart Insights reveal that among the total number of visitors to your site, less than half reach a product page, just about 15% will include a product in their cart, and only over 3% of them will make the purchase.

 This small percentage of completed transactions goes to display how vital having a well-crafted eCommerce sales funnel is to convert as many of those website visitors as possible into paying customers.

 Let’s get to know how to build an effective e-commerce sales funnel for your business (or strengthen an existing one).
 Such strategies will aid you to convert more customers at every stage of the funnel.

 What Is An eCommerce Sales Funnel?

 An eCommerce sales funnel is a multi-step process that consumers undergo, from initially coming into contact with your brand to ultimately becoming a paying (and hopefully a repeat) customer.